By: Penny Kroening, 2016 National Elementary Physical Education SHAPE America® Teacher of the Year

 - The Giving Tree.
 Students can donate a purchased image to the Giving Tree rather than taking it to their Home Spot.

 - The Red Kettle.
-Students decide how many of which exercise they would like to donate to the Red Kettles.
+Students decide how many and which exercise they would like to donate to the Red Kettles.
 Students receive no icon, but write their donation of exercise on a small piece of paper and put it into the Red Kettle.

-Holiday Shopping Stores & Activities
+Holiday Shopping Stores & PE Activities

-Scratch paper and pencil for students to record their donation and place it into the Red Kettle.
-Find a tiny bell students can ring when they make a donation.
-My last suggestion would be to find a “tiny” bell for your Red Kettle.
-40 minutes of a large bell ringing and you may not be in high holiday spirits! |
+Red Kettle | Choice of exercise to donate: jumping jacks, star jacks, crab kicks, curl-ups, etc. | – Scratch paper and pencil for students to record their donation – Tiny Bell students can ring when they make a donation.
+Emphasis on “tiny” as a large bell ringing for 40 minutes may not leave everyone in high holiday spirits! |

-The Giving Tree | Students go to the other stores and purchase an image, bring the image to the giving tree and leave as a donation by placing it in the pocket. | A tree or pocket chart is a nice easy Giving Tree. |
+The Giving Tree | Students go to the other stores and purchase an image, bring the image to the giving tree, and leave it as a donation by placing it in the pocket | – A tree or pocket chart |

-Candy Cane Shop | 5 laps around the cones | 4 Red Cones |
+Candy Cane Shop | 5 laps around the cones | – 4 Cones |

 Santa’s Shop | 20 jumping jacks | No equipment |

-Ornament Shoppe | 30 rope jumps | 4 Jump Ropes |
+Ornament Shoppe | 30 rope jumps | – 4 Jump Ropes |

-Frosty’s Folly | Balance on one body part and sing “Frosty the Snowman” | No equipment
+Frosty’s Folly | Balance on one body part and sing “Frosty the Snowman” | No equipment |

-Penguins Party Shop | Successfully toss & catch the penguin 6 times with your partner | Sportime Penguins
+Penguins Party Shop | Successfully toss & catch the penguin 6 times with your partner | – Sportime Penguins |

 Billy’s Bakery | 20 switches | No equipment |

-Icicle Shop | Skip a lap around the 4 cones | Same cones as above |
+Icicle Shop | Skip a lap around the 4 cones | – Same cones as above |

 Tommy’s Trains | 15 steam engines | No equipment |

-Hula Hoop Shop | Hula hoop and count to 30 | 4 Hula Hoops |
+Hula Hoop Shop | Hula hoop and count to 30 | – 4 Hula Hoops |

 Reindeer Barn | Leap the length of the gym | No equipment |

-Gingy’s Gingerbread House | Gallop 2 times around the 4 cones | Same cones as above |
+Gingy’s Gingerbread House | Gallop 2 times around the 4 cones | – Same cones as above |

-Christmas Stars | 12 curl-ups | Curl Up Yoga Mat |
+Christmas Stars | 12 curl-ups | – Curl Up Yoga Mat |

 Light Bright Christmas Lights | 8 star jumps | No equipment |